sahilrajput03/devopswithkubernetes/README.md

 # Watch the status of the rollout (rs is alias for relicasets):
 kubectl get rs -w
+# or similarly, (-w is alias for --watch)
+kc get svc --watch
 ```

 ## install nginx-ingress